caffo/CircleMUD/README.md

 # OSX compatible CircleMUD

-This branch is supposed to always properly compile under OSX.
+This fork is supposed to always properly compile under OSX.
 It was latest tested in MacOS Sierra.
 From root directory, run:

 ```
 $ compile; cd src; make;